 - have difficulties reading and understanding basic health information, which is associated with higher mortality

 - are less likely to vote or take part in public and community life

 There are many reasons why people may not have learnt to read as children, but Read Easy has been set up to minimise the stress and embarrassment involved in learning to read as an adult, by providing confidential, one-to-one tuition at flexible times and in discreet and convenient places.

 Read Easy was founded in 2010 by Ginny Williams-Ellis.
 As a literacy tutor at Dorchester Prison, Ginny was responsible for running the Shannon Trust‘s prisoner-to-prisoner reading programme and saw for herself how a confidential, one-to-one approach could encourage people to come forward for support and successfully learn to read.

-With the support of many local agencies, Read Easy Dorchester and Weymouth was launched as a pilot project and, within a very short time, many people were coming forward for help and making remarkable progress.
+It became clear that there was an urgent need for a similar scheme in the wider community.
+With the support of many local agencies, Read Easy Dorchester & Weymouth was launched, and in a very short time many people were coming forward and making remarkable progress.

-The immediate success of the scheme quickly led to interest from other areas.
-To meet this wider need, Read Easy UK was launched in September 2011 to help people to set up new Read Easy groups in other parts of the country.
+This quickly led to interest from other areas.
+To meet this wider demand, Read Easy UK was established in 2011 to help volunteers to set up new Read Easy groups in other parts of the country.
 Within a year, three further groups had been formed and the organisation has continued to expand ever since.